Waste and Compost

-Composting at Northwestern began in 2012 in every dining hall and the Norris cafeteria.
+Northwestern has been composting food since 2012.
+Every dining and food service operation participates in the program.
 Diverting food trimmings, leftovers, plate waste and other organic materials for composting is an environmentally beneficial process in many ways.
 In landfills, organic material contributes to methane generation, a greenhouse gas that is more pervasive than carbon dioxide.
 Compost operations produce a material which naturally replenishes and nourishes soil, reducing the need for fertilizers and chemicals.

 Compostable items in the dining halls and Norris are collected and delivered to a local composting facility.
 The compost is then used in landscape and farming operations, where it is added to the soil, reducing the need for fertilizers:

 - Step 1: Food scraps are collected in bins in kitchens.